An analysis of the Rayleigh-Ritz and refined Rayleigh-Ritz methods for regular nonlinear eigenvalue problems: Introduction

-A general projection method for \eqref{NEP} is to generate a sequence of $m$-dimensional subspaces $\mathcal{W}_{m}\subset \mathbb{C}^n$ that contain increasingly accurate approximations to $x_{*}$, and projects NEP \eqref{NEP} onto $\mathcal{W}_{m}$'s to obtain a sequence of small projected NEPs, solving which for approximations to the desired $(\lambda_*,x_*)$.
-The (orthogonal) Rayleigh--Ritz method with the equal left and right projection subspaces \cite{Guttel} is a widely used projection method for extracting approximations to $\lambda_{*}$ and $x_{*}$ with respect to $\mathcal{W}_{m}$.
-We describe one iteration of the method as Algorithm \ref{alg-RR}, where the subscript $m$ is omitted for brevity, and suitable approximations $\mu$ and $\widetilde{x}$, called the Ritz value and Ritz vector, are selected to approximate $\lambda_*$ and $x_*$, respectively.
+Given a sequence of low $m$-dimensional subspaces $\mathcal{W} \subset \mathbb{C}^n$, a general projection method projects NEP \eqref{NEP} onto each $\mathcal{W}$ to obtain a small projected NEP, solving which for an approximation to the desired $(\lambda_*,x_*)$.
+The (orthogonal) Rayleigh--Ritz method with the same left and right projection subspaces \cite{Guttel} is a widely used projection method for extracting approximations to $\lambda_{*}$ and $x_{*}$ with respect to $\mathcal{W}$.
+We describe the method as Algorithm \ref{alg-RR}, where suitable approximations $\mu$ and $\widetilde{x}$, called the Ritz value and Ritz vector, are selected to approximate $\lambda_*$ and $x_*$, respectively.

-It is seen from NEP \eqref{NEP1} that $B(\lambda)$ is naturally analytic and can always be computed accurately in exact arithmetic.
+It is seen from NEP \eqref{NEP1} that $B(\lambda)$ is naturally analytic in $\lambda\in\Omega$ and can always be formed accurately in exact arithmetic.
 We may solve the projected NEP $B(\lambda)z=0$ by a method for small to medium sized problems, e.g., Newton-type methods or the more robust QR or QZ algorithm for the matrix or matrix pencils resulting from PEPs, REPs themselves and REP approximations of NEPs \cite{dopico,guttel2022,Saad,vandooren79}.

-Regarding the choice of $\mu$ defined by \eqref{ritzvalue}, since $\lambda_*$ is to be sought and unknown in computations, for a specified $\lambda_*$, such as the largest one in magnitude, the one with the largest (or smallest) real part or the one closest to a given target, we label all the Ritz values in the corresponding prescribed order, and pick up the Ritz value $\mu$ as approximation to $\lambda_*$ according to the labeling rule.
-It is exactly the way that the method does for eigenvalue problems in computations.
+A few words on the selection strategy \eqref{ritzvalue} of $\mu$.
+Theoretically, the Ritz value $\mu$ is selected as the one closest to $\lambda_*$.
+However, since $\lambda_*$ is to be sought and unknown, we have to do this by some computationally viable criteria: If one is interested in some specific $\lambda_*$, e.g., the largest one in magnitude, the one with the largest (or smallest) real part or the one closest to a given target, then we label all the Ritz values in the corresponding prescribed order, and pick up the Ritz value $\mu$ as approximation to $\lambda_*$ according to the labeling rule.

 We now propose a refined Rayleigh--Ritz method for solving NEP (\ref{NEP}).
 For the Ritz value $\mu$, the method seeks for a unit-length vector $\widehat{x}\in \mathcal{W} $ that satisfies